A Descriptive Study on Psychological Wellbeing in Relation to Demographic Variables in Adolescent Orphans of Kashmir Valley

 After getting approval and taking permission from the chairman of the selected Orphanage, 115 adolescent orphans aged between 12-18 years were selected by using stratified proportionate simple random sampling technique.
 All the cases were assessed for socio-demographic variables such as gender, habitat, educational qualification, type of orphan, and time spent in orphanage.
 To assess the PWB of the respondents, the researcher employed the Ryff’s PWB scale a self‑report inventory, in English and Urdu language.
 The scale consists of a series of statements reflecting the six areas of PWB: autonomy, environmental mastery, personal growth, positive relations with others, purpose in life, and self‑acceptance.
 Subscale consists of 9, 9, 6, 9, 6, and 7 items, respectively.
 Respondents rate statements on a scale of 1-6, with 1 indicating strong disagreement and 6 indicating strong agreement.

 Data was organized in Microsoft Excel Sheet and was analyzed using SPSS version 20.0 and SYSTAT‑13.
 Frequency and percentage distribution were used to describe the demographic variables.
 Chi‑square test was used to analyze the association of PWB and its dimensions with selected demographic variables (gender, educational status, Habitat, Type of orphan and Time spent in Orphanage).
-A p-value of <0.05 was considered statistically significant.
+A p-value of

 Table 1 represents the distribution of study subjects according to their socio-demographic variables.
 The data obtained are described in terms of gender, habitat, educational status, type of orphan, and time spent in orphanage.